Technical Management Trainee

 We aim to develop top diverse talent towards future expert and managerial roles for our technical and food science function at Cargill.
 The program offers access to accelerate development on the job and through other channels during a 24-month program which may include depending on your area of expertise:

-• Participating in structured learning (digital and instructor led) to develop your technical, professional and leadership skills with peers across Europe, Middle East and Africa, learning from each other during the different sessions of the Cargill European Graduate program.
+- Participating in structured learning (digital and instructor led) to develop your technical, professional and leadership skills with peers across Europe, Middle East and Africa, learning from each other during the different sessions of the Cargill Next Generation Graduate program.

 You will start with an initial period of onboarding and learn the plant’s major product lines.
 After that you will have a series of rotations between the different teams and departments depending on the trainee’s areas of expertise and interest.
-A rotation in a different business group or location is possible.
+These might be Operations, Maintenance, Crush, Refinery, or Manufacturing Technology.

 What you will bring to Cargill (REQUIRED)